Liver disease drug trial pulled before it even started

 Summary

-This study aimed to test a new drug called ARC-AAT in people with Alpha-1 Antitrypsin Deficiency, a genetic condition that can cause liver and lung damage.
-The drug was designed to lower harmful protein levels in the blood and liver.
-However, the trial was withdrawn before any participants were enrolled, so no results are available.
+This study aimed to test an experimental drug called ARC-AAT in people with Alpha-1 Antitrypsin Deficiency (AATD), a genetic condition that can cause liver and lung damage.
+The drug was designed to reduce harmful protein buildup in the liver.
+However, the trial was withdrawn before any participants were enrolled, so no data on safety or effectiveness were collected.

 Disclaimer